Take Action

 Developing the grant review process and establishing metrics and systems used for scoring.

-Make funding recommendations, in relation to partner agencies and based on the scoring and grant review process, to the UWFH board of directors.
+Make funding recommendations about partner agencies to the UWFH board of directors based on the scoring and grant review process.

-Responsible for the oversight and monitoring of all funded programs.
+Be responsible for oversight and monitoring of funded programs.

 Request and receive annual reports from partner agencies, including progress on program goals, an annual audit, and financial statements in such form as the committee may deem necessary.